Set up a Git repository

 Decide what kind of Git configuration file you are going to use to ignore files.
 If in doubt, use .gitignore.

-Locate the unversioned file or folder you want to ignore in the Local Changes tab of the Version Control tool window Alt+9 or in Project tool window.
+Locate the unversioned file or folder you want to ignore in the Local Changes view or in Files tool window.
 File colors in these views help you identify the status of the file.

 Right click the selection and choose Git | Add to .gitignore or Git | Add to .git/info/exclude.